contagon/handbook/handbook/10-aaronic-priesthood.md

 ### 10.8.4 [[AO]] Gathering Fast Offerings

 In wards that are geographically concentrated, the bishop may direct Aaronic Priesthood holders to visit members each month and invite them to contribute fast offerings.
-In making this decision, the bishop considers the number of Aaronic Priesthood holders available, their safety, and the blessing to members who might not otherwise contribute.
+In making this decision, the bishop considers the number of Aaronic Priesthood holders available, their safety, and the blessing to members who might not otherwise contribute (see [34.3.2]).

 Priesthood holders should go in pairs when gathering fast offerings.
 Those who gather fast offerings deliver them promptly to a member of the bishopric.